mcguffieCZ/stuff/_posts/2019-10-14-Memsource.markdown

 #### Pre-translation

 Set the default pre-translation for your project.

-As with project analysis, this setting is connected to the *Job Pre-translation* window so that any changes made in the *Job Pre-translation* settings will be saved in the *Project* settings and vice versa.
-For more details, see our [Pre-translate](https://help.memsource.com/hc/en-us/articles/360002841231-Pre-translate-jobs) article.
+> Note: As with Analysis, this setting is connected to the *Job Pre-translation* window.
+Any changes made in *Job Pre-translation* settings will be saved in *Project* settings and vice versa.

+For more help, see [Pre-translate](https://help.memsource.com/hc/en-us/articles/360002841231-Pre-translate-jobs).

 #### Project Status Automation

 Project Status Automation rules enable users to configure when a project‘s status should be automatically changed.
 Project Status Automation rules can be saved in a [project template](https://help.memsource.com/hc/en-us/articles/115003483952-Project-Templates) and used together with an [Automation Widget](https://help.memsource.com/hc/en-us/articles/115003941812-Automation-Widget) or with [Automated Project Creation](https://help.memsource.com/hc/en-us/articles/115003460931-How-to-setup-and-use-the-Automated-Project-Creation) to achieve a completely automated process without a Project Manager’s involvement.

 All options are deselected by default and can be modified on the account level in *Setup*, and on the project level in [Project Settings](https://help.memsource.com/hc/en-us/articles/115003680771-Projects#Project_Settings_1).

-The options are as follows:
+Project Status Automation options:

 - Set the project to **Assigned** once all jobs are **Emailed**
 - Set the project to **Assigned** once all jobs are **Accepted**